kivancayiran/pdsnd_github/README.md

 Kivanc's first GIT project

 ### Description
-Describe what your project is about and what it does
+This project is about Bikeshare data of three cities of U.S.A.

 ### Files used
 Include the files used

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+www.github.com